jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.

 When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
 To be readied, a spell must have a casting time of 1 action, and holding onto the spell’s magic requires concentration (explained in [[chapter 10]]).
 If your concentration is broken, the spell dissipates without taking effect.
-For example, if you are concentrating on the [[web]] spell and ready [[magic missile]], your [[web]] spell ends, and if you take damage before you release [[magic missile]] with your reaction, your concentration might be broken.
+For example, if you are concentrating on the [[Web]] spell and ready [[Magic Missile]], your [[Web]] spell ends, and if you take damage before you release [[Magic Missile]] with your reaction, your concentration might be broken.

 ### Search